vmorgenshtern/deepsegmentation/README.md

      * By setting an experiment name, it is assured that results are separated from other configurations.
      * To overwrite an existing experiment, uncomment the 'delete' line.
      * To continue training an existing experiment, uncomment the 'create_retrain_experiment' line.
 Make sure that the 'delete line' is commented.
   * Datasets will automatically be created in these notebooks, if not available.
-Make sure that "generator_config.py" is as intended.
+Make sure that "generator_config.py" is set as intended.
   * All results are stored in data/output_data
   * After training is finished, you can call the notebook "Read_Training_Results" which will display results on the validation set and automatically generate an html version for archiving.
 3. Independent notebooks: